 How Fiscal Years Work for Federal Budgets, Businesses, and Taxes

 A fiscal year is a 12-month period that an organization uses to report its finances.
 It starts at the beginning of a quarter, such as January 1, April 1, July 1, or October 1.
 The organization can be a government, business, or nonprofit.

 The finances represent the past year's revenue, costs, and profit margin.
-The managers compare actual to the budget to determine whether they have met their goals.
+The managers compare the actual of each to what they budgeted to determine whether they have met their goals.

 A fiscal year can coincide with the calendar year, which starts January 1.
 Most organizations must use this because it's also the tax year.
 The only exception is corporations.

 The most important fiscal year for the economy is the federal government's fiscal year.
 It defines the U.S. government's budget.
 It runs from October 1 of the budget's prior year through September 30 of the year being described.
 For example: